“My Friend Became a Liberal and Now Refuses to Talk to Me”

 If Molly’s beliefs have changed since moving to the city, I have to imagine that at least some of Sarah’s extended family have beliefs that are similar to yours…has Molly drawn the line with any of them?
 Maybe there’s a line you’ve crossed that they haven’t?
 Or, maybe she’s choosing her battles and finds it easier to throw down about seeing you than deciding she won’t ever talk to her in-laws again.

 The thing with disagreements over political/religious/what-have-you beliefs is that you don’t get to decide how offended the other person gets to be.
-And the fact that you had a discussion rather than an argument makes no difference…as the Trump administration shows us daily, it’s entirely possible to spew hate-filled, racist garbage with a smile on your face.
+And the fact that you had a discussion rather than an argument makes no difference…as the Trump regime shows us daily, it’s entirely possible to spew hate-filled, racist garbage with a smile on your face.

 If you want to maintain the friendship with Sarah, be a good friend…you can start by recognizing that her baby’s arrival isn’t all about you.
 Let her know you’re excited for her and eager to meet the new baby and then follow her lead.
 If you try to force the issue and make her choose, you’re not going to like the outcome.